russellf9/code-challenges/README.md

 - jQuery
 - CSS

-## CandyStore Code Challenge
+## Candyspace Code Challenge

 ### Description

-Display a list of posts which are served by a Node backend.
+Display a list of posts which are served by a NodeJS backend.
+The data is in CSV form so has to be parsed.

 **Link:** - [candy-space](https://github.com/russellf9/candy-space)